FundaGlobalSolutions/ansys-tutorials/CFD/Multiphase-Flow-VOF/index.md

 - Initializing levels using **patching**
 - Best practices for **stable convergence**

-A complete tutorial or 1-on-1 guidance is available on request.
+A complete tutorial or 1-on-1 project guidance is available on request.

 ---